genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/dbsel_dbcombo.rst

 Common attributes
 =================

-	Here we show the attributes that belong both to :ref:`genro-dbselect` than to :ref:`genro-dbCombobox`:
+	Here we show the attributes that belong both to :ref:`genro_dbselect` than to :ref:`genro_dbcombobox`:

 	+--------------------+---------------------------------------------------+--------------------------+
 	|   Attribute        |          Description                              |   Default                |